 Lenovo does offer the series in two colors option, this standard silver variant that I got here, and a darker-gray model.
 I haven’t seen that one in person, but it looks more interesting from the pictures than this one, which I personally find rather bland.
 That darker model will show off smudges and finger-oil far easier than this silver variant, though, so will require extra maintenance.
 Plus, I’d also expect that to show eventual scratches and dents easier as well.

-Compared to the regular IdeaPad 5 models, the 5 Pro is entirely made out of metal and feels somewhat sturdier and more premium to the touch.
+regular IdeaPad 5 models, the 5 Pro is entirely made out of metal and feels somewhat sturdier and more premium to the touch.
 I’d say the construction and overall quality are on par with the Yoga/IdeaPad Slim 7 lineups, with the only material that looks a bit cheaper being the textured plastic used for the bezel around the screen.

 Speaking of, Lenovo puts a 16-inch 16:10 display on this laptop, taller than the 16:9 panels previously available in this mid-range segment.
 That allows for extra screen real-estate and somewhat smaller bezels.
 Don’t expect an ultra-compact format here, though, as you can tell from the pictures.
 I do appreciate that there’s a camera at the top, with included IR for signing into Windows and a set of microphones right next by.